AlbertP3/AnchiDori/README.md

 </ol>

 <h1>Command Line Interface</h1>
-A simple, text based interface that nevertheless offers a complete functionality - dynamically displaying the Query Monitor, managing queries (add, edit, delete), opening the target url in browses and playing notifications.
+A simple, text based interface that nevertheless offers a complete functionality - dynamically displaying the Query Monitor, managing queries (add, edit, delete), opening the target url in the browser and playing notifications.

 <h1>Reactjs Frontend</h1>
 Not yet working but looks amazing so far :)